juebenjamin/flight-delay-analysis/README.md

 ```

 ### 3. Install Dependencies
 We will maintain a `requirements.txt` file with necessary Python libraries.
-Once available, install dependencies using:
+Once available, install dependencies inside your virtual environment using:
 ```bat
 pip install -r requirements.txt
 ```